csjcode/elixir-phoenix-starter/README.md

 * mix phoenix.routes
 * Let's say we have a read-only posts resource.
 We could define it like this: resources "/posts", PostController, only: [:index, :show]
 * Running $ mix phoenix.routes shows that we now only have the routes to the index and show actions defined.
+* if we have a comments resource, and we don't want to provide a route to delete one: resources "/comments", CommentController, except: [:delete]
+*

 ### Learn more